Catherine Gallant

 Escape from the House of Mercy - backstory

-Always chasing the next funding opportunity, we applied for money being given by NYC Parks and Recreation and the Partnership for Parks to projects related to a specific park, Inwood Hill Park, in Upper Manhattan, NYC.
+Always chasing the next funding opportunity, we applied for funds being granted to artists by NYC Parks and Recreation and the Partnership for Parks for projects related to a specific park, Inwood Hill Park, in Upper Manhattan, NYC.
 I imagined a choreographic response to an aspect of the park's history.
-In research before writing the grant proposal I learned about buildings that existed in the park around the end of the 19th and into the early 20th century.
-Workshouses, asylums and hospitals, mainly for women, were perched high on hills overlooking the Hudson River.
-There were beautiful vistas but without hope for most who gazed out from the bar covered windows.
+In research, before writing the grant proposal I learned about buildings that existed in the park around the end of the 19th and into the early 20th century.
+Workhouses, asylums, and hospitals, mainly for women, were perched high on the hills overlooking the Hudson River.
+One building in particular struck a nerve, The House of Mercy, a home for "wayward" girls.
+There were beautiful vistas of the river but without hope for most who gazed out from the bar-covered windows.
+This history led us to the troubling legacy of the Magdeline Laundries in Ireland expanding our understanding of the deep connections to the abuse of women's rights in other parts of the world.
 We were awarded the grant and began working on Escape from the House of Mercy in the Fall of 2017.
-Our April 2020 season at Danspace/St. Marks (Community Access) supported in part with funds from Creative Engagement/LMCC was cancelled.
-We eventually managed to keep working in small ways to maintain the work in outdoor settings and as dance for the camera.
-In December of 2021 we finally were ready to present the full work indoors at St. Michael's Church however, it was the beginning of the Omicron surge just as many shows were closing.
-Somehow the cast remained healthy and we presented the performances but to a very small audience.
+Our April 2020 season at Danspace/St. Marks (Community Access) supported in part with funds from Creative Engagement/LMCC was cancelled due to the COVID pandemic.
+We eventually managed to keep working in small ways to maintain the work in outdoor and studio settings and as dance for the camera.
+In May of 2021 we created a 5 minute livestream video of the work called At the Gate which took place near the 100 year old iron gate at Westbeth Artists Housing as part of the Westfest Festival.
+In December of 2021 we finally were ready to present the work indoors in an old gymnasium space at St. Michael's Church in Upper Manhattan however, it was the beginning of the Omicron surge just at the moment when many shows were closing.
+Somehow the cast remained healthy and we went on with the performances but to a very, very small audience.
+As of September 2024 the full work has not had a performance in a legitimate theater space.

 Inspirations and resources: